Home Home

 The plaque affixed to the gate informs us that it was built around 1385, and presented to the city by Col. W. F. Wyley in 1913 prior to its first restoration five years later.

 The next two images compare a long lost view of Coventry with the current scene.
-In both pictures you can clearly see the door in the side of the gatehouse, which would have given access to the top of the city wall, which was evidently in ruin even back in 1805, which was around the time this atmospheric engraving was made.
+In both pictures you can clearly see the door in the side of the gatehouse, which would have given access to the top of the city wall, which was evidently in ruin back in 1805, around the time this atmospheric engraving was made.

 Cook Street Gate, showing the side door Old engraving of Cook Street Gate